-Well summer is finally upon us and this season is the perfect time to practice some self-care as everything slows down a bit.
+Well summer is finally upon us and this season is the perfect time to talk about self-care for teachers and counselors!
+This is time to practice some self-care as everything slows down a bit.
 Self-care is described by the American Psychological Association as as providing adequate attention to one’s own physical and psychological wellness (Beauchamp & Childress, 2001) and it is important because we must take care of ourselves in order to be healthy enough- both mentally and physically- in order to enjoy life to the fullest and in order to be our best selves with family, friends, students, and clients.
 After all, there is a reason that adults are advised on every airplane flight to put the oxygen masks on themselves first and on their children second!
 We can’t do much good in helping our child, who already has the oxygen mask on, if we are passed out because we didn’t get the oxygen masks on ourselves first!

 So, in the spirit of taking care of ourselves first, here are five tried and true ways to practice effective and enjoyable self-care!